Updated July 2026

 2. Develop an asbestos management plan

-An asbestos management plan outlines the procedures for the management or control of asbestos in your workplace.
+An asbestos management plan outlines the procedures for managing or controlling asbestos in your workplace.
 This plan should be created by a health and safety representative and include:

 - Assessment of the condition of ACM